QMCPACK/qmc_workshop_2021/week3_stats_and_nexus/04_lih_dmc/README.rst

 In the workflow above, an initial DMC calculation was performed in `runs/LiH/dmc`.
 The goal is to get a reliable DMC total energy with a 0.01/Ha timestep.
 Note that while this timestep is not converged for total energies, it is often sufficient for energy differences of interest (e.g. molecular binding energies, ionization potentials, formation energies of defects in solids, etc), and in those cases timestep extrapolation should instead be performed directly on the energy difference.

 First, a VMC run (series 0, ``dmc.s000.scalar.dat``) was performed to initialize the zero time DMC walker population, which has 1024 walkers.
-Next, DMC was performed using a larger 0.02/Ha timestep and run for a short time (30 blocks w/ 10 steps each, series 1, ``dmc.s001.scalar.dat``).
+Next, DMC was performed using a larger 0.02/Ha timestep and ran for a short time (30 blocks w/ 10 steps each, series 1, ``dmc.s001.scalar.dat``).
 The purpose of this short DMC run with a larger timestep is to rapidly equilibrate the DMC walker population (larger timestep leads to faster equilibration).
 Finally, DMC is performed with the production 0.01/Ha timestep for a long time to produce the statistical samples of interest (series 2, ``dmc.s002.scalar.dat``).

 Take a moment to inspect the fluctuations in the local energy throughout these stages via a trace plot: